ch4mpy/spring-addons/samples/tutorials/resource-server_with_ui/README.md

 Be sure your environment meets [tutorials prerequisits](https://github.com/ch4mpy/spring-addons/blob/master/samples/tutorials/README.md#prerequisites).

-This tutorial is using `spring-addons-webmvc-jwt-resource-server`, which auto-configures a default SecurityFilterChain for resource-server (REST API), based on properties file.
+This tutorial is using `spring-addons-webmvc-resource-server`, which auto-configures a default SecurityFilterChain for resource-server (REST API), based on properties file.
 This security filter-chain is not explicitly defined in security-conf, but it it there!
-Refer to `resource-server_with_jwtauthenticationtoken` tutorial for instructions to define such a security filter-chain by yourself (without the help of `spring-addons-webmvc-jwt-resource-server`).
+Refer to `resource-server_with_jwtauthenticationtoken` tutorial for instructions to define such a security filter-chain by yourself (without the help of `spring-addons-webmvc-resource-server`).

 ## Scenario details
 We will implement a Spring backend with